Besides being a photographer, I’m also an avid gardener. Obsessive, really.

 A note about Low-maintenance

-If you read a couple of the blogs about our garden, we'll see us going on and on about maintenance and we wanted to quickly explain what we mean by that.
+If you read a couple of the blog posts about our garden, you'll soon notice us going on and on about low-maintenance gardening, so we thought we'd briefly explain what we mean by it.

-We try to have a gentle touch and, to be honest, most days we are either too busy or haven't got any energy left to do any major work.
-But low-maintenance, in our garden, does most definitely not mean letting it go.
+We try to have a gentle touch and, to be honest, most days we're either too busy or too tired to tackle any major jobs.
+Still, low-maintenance, at least in our garden, most definitely does not mean letting things go.

-All photos' copyrights are mine, unless stated otherwise.
-Please don't reproduce it without asking permission.
+All photographs are © mine unless stated otherwise.
+Please do not reproduce them without permission

 our Garden is available for photoshoots and private events.

-If you want to know more how it works, drop us a line by clicking on the icons below.
-We'll love to hear from you.
+If you'd like to find out more, drop us a line via the icons below.
+We'd love to hear from you.